stringstack/stringstack-core/README.md

 ```

 The handler function will receive a log level, the full path to the component triggering the log event, a string message
-and a meta object with relevant data about the log message.
-Meta might be an instance of Error, a random object literal,
+and an optional meta object with relevant data about the log message.
+Meta might be an instance of Error, a random
-or some other piece of data to describe the log event beyond the message.
-However,
+object literal, or some other piece of data to describe the log event beyond the message.

 The component loader and the generated app, both parts of StringStack/core, will generate some log entries, as well as
 all StringStack/* components built by the StringStack team.
-The logs events generated will conform to the following
+The log events generated will conform to the following
 practices as it pertains to log level.
 We use the same log level semantics recommended by RFC5424,
 https://www.npmjs.com/package/winston, and Linux' syslog.